node-real/community_kb/node/Enhanced API.md

 #### Token holders and amount of tokens held

-This API returns a list of token holders and the amount of the tokens being held for each account address depending on the set page size.
+This API returns a list of token holders and the amount of the tokens being held for each account address depending on the set token address and page size.
 If there are more results, then a page Id can be returned as part of the response.

 #### Request Body